 I was never lonely exactly, I certainly had people around me, but I had too many of the wrong people, and I had no one who ever challenged the way I was doing things.

-We all need the strength that an uplifting group of different – and thus complementary – personalities bring us.
+We all need the strength that an uplifting group of different – and thus complementary – personalities brings us.
 So I had to ask myself, as I encourage you to ask yourself – how are my people?

 Do they support you?
 We need affirming, yes.